Choosing between Bombora and Demandbase for your B2B go-to-market strategy comes down to five questions:

 Demandbase has 56+ pre-built integrations across CRM (Salesforce, Dynamics, HubSpot), marketing automation (Marketo, Eloqua, Pardot), sales engagement (Outreach, Salesloft, Gong), BI tools (Tableau, Power BI), and cloud platforms (AWS, Azure, Google Cloud).
 The API suite includes IP-API, Data Export/Import API, and Cookie Sync API.

 ZoomInfo's App Marketplace lists 120+ partner integrations.
 What sets ZoomInfo apart is the MCP server, which connects AI models directly to ZoomInfo's B2B data as a native tool.
-The MCP is listed in the Claude directory and supports Claude and ChatGPT.
+The MCP supports Claude and ChatGPT and is available to developers building custom agents and internal tools.
 API access is included in all relevant plans, and the Enterprise API provides programmatic access to data, AI intelligence (account summaries, lookalike expansion, contact recommendations), and audience management.

 ZoomInfo's CEO described a large financial services firm building an internal app using ZoomInfo's MCP server, noting: "That's a surface area we would never see before."
 This positions ZoomInfo as infrastructure for the AI agent era, not just a product with an API.